Photo of Columbia River Fishing Guide Daniel St. Laurent

 This weekend’s opening comes after fishery managers from Washington and Oregon evaluated additional information collected from the recreational fishery, said Bill Tweit, special assistant with the Washington Department of Fish and Wildlife.
 Staff will continue to closely monitor the run as it progresses.

 “With updated catch estimates still well below the expected harvest numbers, we feel comfortable reopening this section of river for another round of weekend fishing,” Tweit said.
-“Water levels are still high but are starting to stabilize, which may provide improved fishing opportunity.”
+“Water levels are still high but are starting to stabilize, which may provide improved fishing opportunities for spring salmon fishing guides and ports fishing anglers as well.”

 The fishery will reopen for spring chinook on April 20 and 21 on the Columbia River upstream from the Warrior Rock boundary line to Bonneville Dam.
 The lower river downstream from Warrior Rock remains closed to fishing for salmon, steelhead, and shad.